Update: December

 legal and regulatory framework, strengthen the capacity of key stakeholders,

-and improve monitoring and evaluation capacity.
+and improves monitoring and evaluation capacity.

 Supporting